 You may apply for the program and find more information about the admission timeline at this link.
 Admission to the our umbrella graduate programs is granted for the fall semester only.
 No students will be admitted to start in the spring.

-Starting with Fall 2018 applications, our application fee will be $95.
+Our application fee will be $95.
 We have a robust waiver process as a part of this in order to ensure that we continue to recruit those students coming from groups that could be disadvantaged by the fee.

 Neither the general GRE exam, which includes the Verbal, Quantitative and Analytic sections, nor the subject tests are required for admission.
 If you have taken the GRE and would like to include it in your application, you may do so and the admissions committee will consider it in their holistic review.
 The GRE Institution Code is 1871.
 The GRE Department Code for this program is 0202 (No department code is necessary, but you may use 0202 if you are required to enter one).